SymbioticEDA/MARLANN/docs/isa.md

 bank 1.

 - ContinueLoad: Must follow directly LoadCode, LoadCoeff0, or LoadCoeff1.
-Continue loading ARG words from memory and store in compute code or coefficient memory.
+Continue loading LEN words from memory and store in compute code or coefficient memory.

 Compute Instructions